manicdigger/CitoProtobuf/README.markdown

 #Protocol Buffers Ć Code Generator

-Parses a .proto file and generates serializers for C, Java, C#, JavaScript, ActionScript, D, Perl and PHP using [Cito Ć translator](http://cito.sourceforge.net/).
+Parses a .proto file and generates serializers for Java, C#, JavaScript, ActionScript, D, Perl and PHP using [Cito Ć translator](http://cito.sourceforge.net/).

 It's based on https://silentorbit.com/protobuf/.

-##It's not ready yet!
+# Status

+It seems to be working.
+It's correctly serializing basic messages with int32, string, bytes, repeated, and enums.

+But it's not fully tested.

+* When targetting C, it leaks memory because "delete" is not used.
+* Messages can't be nested.
+* ProtoPlatform.StringToBytes in ProtocolParser.cs only supports C# and Java.
+Need to add more languages.

 # Licence, Apache License version 2.0